 5. Boost visibility with advertising.

 While not impossible, it can be difficult for a small organization to create viral content.
 Investing in paid ads on social networks can boost the visibility of a campaign.
-Consider creating ads that are targeted to a group of influential users.
-If these users re-share the ad, the ad will be broadcast to a wider audience in an efficient and cost-effective way.
+Consider creating ads that target a group of influential users.
+If these users re-share the ad, it will be broadcast to a wider audience in an efficient and cost-effective way.

 6. Partner with a social media influencer.